apache/trafficserver/doc/admin-guide/installation/index.en.rst

 -------------------

 Traffic Server v5.0.x and above are capable of supporting SPDY, but it is optional and must be explicitly configured during the build process.
+The support of SPDY is deprecated as of ATS v6.2.0, and will be removed in v7.0.0.

 #.
 Clone the spdylay Git repository from tatsuhiro. ::